Mark Kingston (baseball)

-Mark Kingston (born May 16, 1970) is an American college baseball coach.
-He is currently the head coach at the University of South Carolina.
-He was previously the head coach at the University of South Florida and Illinois State University.
+Mark Kingston (born May 16, 1970) is an American college baseball coach who is currently the head coach at Creighton University.
+He was previously the head coach at the University of South Carolina, the University of South Florida and Illinois State University.

 Playing career

 Kingston played high school baseball at Potomac High School in Dumfries, Virginia where he was a Collegiate Baseball Top 50 recruit, and was drafted out of high school by the New York Yankees in the 35th round of the 1988 MLB Draft.
 Choosing instead to play college ball at North Carolina, he played four seasons, helping the team to an Atlantic Coast Conference regular season title and berth in the 1989 College World Series in his freshman year.
 He was drafted in the 45th round of the 1992 MLB Draft by the Milwaukee Brewers.
 After playing rookie ball in the Brewers organization, he played four additional seasons in the Chicago Cubs organization, reaching Class-AA, and one season with the independent league Grays Harbor Gulls.